1. An Introduction to the Initiatives Workflow

 Create new columns

-Hovering on the Backlog cell, the three-plus buttons appear to the left, right and bottom of the box (img.
+- Hover on any of the columns and the three-plus buttons appear to the left, right and bottom of the box (img.
 1).
-Click the plus sign to create extra columns and prioritize your product backlog items.
+Click the plus sign to create more stages in the Initiatives Workflow.
 You can name columns anything you like just click on the title and it instantly turns into an editable text box.
 Similarly, you can easily set up the limit and the number of cards per row.

 Important: Don't forget to save the changes you made -> click Save at the top right corner of the screen.